Macadamia Nut Tree: The Tropical Treat

 Select a location that receives full sun year-round, but which is protected from harsh wind.
 While a mature macadamia can be a very effective windbreak, its flowers are at risk of damage from high winds.
 If you’re growing them for their nuts, you don’t want those long flower racemes damaged when they appear!

 Container-grown macadamias will need space for healthy root development.
 Be sure that the size of the pot corresponds to the height and age of the tree for good growth.
+For younger trees, try the 5-gallon or 10-gallon Air Pots we stock in our store.

 If you’re planting in the ground, loosen up the soil in at least a 3-4 foot circle around the planting area, and at least 3’ deep.
 Be sure your soil drains excess water well, and amend if necessary to improve drainage.